sunaku/dasht/README.md

 Set `DASHT_USE_DASH_APP=true` to use the docsets stored by Dash.app on your machine.
 This makes `dasht` act like a read-only client for your Dash.app docset library-- all docset management commands (`install`, `update`, `remove`) are disabled.
-This also provides access to an expanded library of docsets, as at present `dasht` itself can only download and/or build a subset of the docsets available through Dash.app.
+This also provides access to an expanded library of docsets, because currently `dasht` can only download and/or build a subset of the docsets available through Dash.app.

 ### Vim integration